Updated Wednesday 31 March 2021

 Your application is important to us, and we are continuing to assess all applications as normal.
 If you are concerned about how COVID-19 may affect your plans to study at UCD once you have received a decision from us, please read the advice being shared with current students on campus.

-We have extended the application deadline for the Spring (January 2021) trimester to 9 November.
-However, we are aware that delays may be unavoidable for you in providing the documentation needed to support your application.
+We are aware that delays may be unavoidable for you in providing the documentation needed to support your application.
 We aim to be as flexible as possible.
 If you require extra time to gather requested documentation, such as academic transcripts, please reach out to email@example.com so that we are aware of any delays.

-Study Abroad tuition fees (whether paying UCD directly or paying through your home institution or provider) are not collected until the end of January.
-There will be no financial implications for you if you decide to withdraw from the Study Abroad Programme you are enrolled in, up until the start of the January trimester teaching term.
+There will be no financial implications for you from UCD if you decide to withdraw from the Study Abroad Programme you are enrolled in, up until the start of the trimester teaching term.

-We are continuing to assess new Study Abroad applications and are preparing to welcome our new students in January 2021 as normal.
-If you think that you can no longer commence your studies in January 2021, please contact your home university or provider and your UCD Study Abroad Programme Managers at email@example.com
+We are continuing to assess new Study Abroad applications and are preparing to welcome our new students.
+If you think that you can no longer commence your studies, please contact your home university or provider and your UCD Study Abroad Programme Managers at email@example.com